1976 French Open – Women's singles

 Sue Barker defeated Renáta Tomanová in the final, 6–2, 0–6, 6–2 to win the women's singles tennis title at the 1976 French Open.
+It was her first and only major title.

 Chris Evert was the two-time reigning champion, but chose not to defend her title.
 She elected to compete in World TeamTennis and did not return to the French Open until 1979.

 Seeds

 The seeded players are listed below.
 Sue Barker is the champion; others show the round in which they were eliminated.